TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 This guide uses Visual Studio Code (VSCode) to allow you to access and modify the source code, and to allow you to run command-line scripts in a cross-platform way.
-This section describes the process to install VSCode on Windows, although the process should be similar on Mac or Linux.
+This section describes the process to install VSCode on Windows, although the process should be similar on Mac or Linux (although steps 2 through 8 may not be required on some computers).
 In-depth guides to install VSCode can also be found for most operating systems in the official [VSCode documentation](https://code.visualstudio.com/docs/setup/setup-overview).